-- 9.20 Documents are not to be tabled during a meeting, either by a councillor or a member of the public, in relation to a matter before that meeting except in exceptional circumstances and then only with the leave of the chairperson, whose decision will be final on the matter. - 9.21 In the event that a councillor wishes to table a document, with the permission of the chairperson according to 1 above, that document must be provided to the general manager by 3pm on the day of the meeting. - 9.22 Any other documents that a councillor or a member of the public wishes to submit to Council should be forwarded to the general manager in the normal manner.
+- 9.20 Documents are not to be tabled during a meeting, either by a Councillor or a member of the public, in relation to a matter before that meeting except in exceptional circumstances and then only with the leave of the Chairperson, whose decision will be final on the matter. - 9.21 In the event that a Councillor wishes to table a document, with the permission of the Chairperson in accordance with clause 9.20, that document must be provided to the General Manager by 3pm on the day of the meeting. - 9.22 Any other documents that a Councillor or a member of the public wishes to submit to Council should be forwarded to the General Manager in the normal manner.